 🖼️ Design Education

 A great pet portrait in the wrong frame is like a great outfit with the wrong shoes.
-Something feels off even if you can't name it.
-This guide covers everything you need to frame a pet portrait well: frame materials (wood, metal, acrylic, floating), mat board selection and why it matters, glass and acrylic glazing options, the real cost difference between DIY framing, ready-made frames, and custom frame shops, where to buy budget frames (IKEA, Target, Amazon, Michaels), which frame styles match which portrait styles, and step by step instructions for framing at home.
+This complete guide covers everything you need to frame a pet portrait well: frame materials (wood, metal, acrylic, ornate), mat board selection and why it matters, glass and acrylic glazing options, the real cost difference between DIY framing ($15-$45), ready-made frames, and custom frame shops ($80-$300), where to buy budget frames (IKEA, Target, Amazon, Michaels), which frame styles match which portrait styles, and step-by-step DIY instructions.
 Also covers when canvas is the better choice and you can skip framing entirely.

 You've created a beautiful pet portrait.
 You printed it on high quality photo paper.
 Now you need to frame it.
 And suddenly you're standing in the frame aisle at Michaels, overwhelmed by 200 options, wondering if the gold one is "classy" or "tacky" and whether you need a mat board or not.